 Overall, I think that this course is perfect for people like me who have a good general knowledge of design but crave more.
 You get what you put into it, so if you are on-board to fully immerse yourself in the experience, you’re going to get well over your money’s worth.

-Reminder: If you’re ready to enroll, you can use this link to get $200 off your tuition!
+Reminder: If you’re ready to enroll in the Interior Design Institute, you can use this link to get $200 off your tuition!

 keep it homey, homies